-ACE Program Course Content: Session 1
+ACE Elective Course Content: Session 1

-Abortion in Public Health
+Abortion and Public Health

 Bayla Ostrach, MA, PhD, is an Assistant Professor of Medical Anthropology and Cross-Cultural Practice in the Family Medicine Department at Boston University School of Medicine, and Affiliated Faculty at Boston University’s Department of Anthropology.
 A Fellow of the Society of Family Planning, her applied medical anthropology research explores reproductive justice, publicly funded health systems, syndemics, and the role of social and mutual support in people’s ability to overcome obstacles.
 She began working directly in the field of reproductive health and abortion care in 1999, and has since worked with and volunteered at multiple clinics in Oregon, Connecticut, and Catalunya.
 Dr. Ostrach’s ongoing fieldwork primarily occurs in Catalunya (on publicly funded reproductive health care and community-based solidarity movements focused on inclusivity) and with people seeking and providing abortion in the United States.
 She is the author of Health Policy in a Time of Crisis: Abortion, Austerity, and Access (Routledge Press, 2017).